LLNL/axom/src/docs/sphinx/coding_guide/sourceorg_sec5.rst

       Such header file inclusions introduce spurious file dependencies, which may increases compilation time unnecessarily.

-.. note:: Forward references, or C++ standard '*fwd' headers, are preferred
-          over detailed header file inclusions when you can use them.

 ---------------------------------------------------------
 Function order in source and header files should match